 Many sites are seeing customers shifting to entering sites on internal pages, like product and blog pages.
 If you run Paid Ads, the landing page will likely be the first interaction of your brand to new visitors.
 Make it count with the points mentioned earlier.

 If same-day delivery is viable for you, offer it at a sensible rate.
 Do some market research and see if your competitors are offering it and at what price.
 Test it and see how your customers/sales respond.

-Subscription based business models are growing rapidly due to the success they can bring through automated repeat business.
-See if there is a subscription element you can add to your business, but one that won't go stale.
-Is there a popular product customers regularly buy or need alongside a main product, such as a refill?
+Subscription-based business models are growing rapidly due to the success they can bring through automated repeat business.
+See if there is a subscription element you can add to your business, but one that won’t go stale.
+Is there a popular product that customers regularly buy or need alongside the main product, such as a refill?
 Is there a service that can be offered monthly or weekly for the customers benefit?
-Subscriptions can actually improve the customers experience and relationship with your brand by having a repeat payment and delivery setup to make their life easier.
+Subscriptions can actually improve the customer’s experience and relationship with your brand by having a repeat payment and delivery set up to make their life easier.